 When is it the right time?

 This is a common question to which there is no easy or correct answer; it will be a decision made by careful consultation between yourself and your vet.
-Just call Walter, Vicki, Boris or Emma to talk things over.
+Just call Walter, Vicki, Boris, Catherine, Emma, Eva or Emiliya to talk things over.

 Where will the euthanasia take place?

 The euthanasia can be carried out here at the surgery or, if you prefer, in your own home.
 If you wish to visit the surgery with your pet we will endeavour to arrange for you to come at a quiet time and arrange for you to have privacy before and after the euthanasia.
 If you request a home visit we will try to arrange a mutually convenient time.